gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 This section specifies what is to be specified in the description of a protection engine.

-## Inheritance

-The protection engine will inherit the speciications from this document and shall not override it or parts of it when not specifically permitted.

-## Protection Engine registration

-The protection engine specification will have one or more protection engine to be used in the Protected Association parameter as protection engines registered with IANA (see {{iana-protection-engines}}).

-## Usage of CRYPTO Chunk

-The protection engine specification will detail the usage of CRYPTO chunk and provide the meaning of all bits used in the Flags, if any.

-## State machine integration
+ * Define how to protect the plain text set of chunks and encapsulate them in the CRYPTO Chunk payload.

+ * Can define its usage of the 8-bit chunk Flags field in the CRYPTO chunk

+ * Is required to register the defined protection engine(s) with IANA per {{iana-protection-engines}}.

+ * Define how it and in such case how it transmits SCTP packets that are not created by the SCTP chunk handler, and instead by the Protection engine.
+This requires consideration of congestion control and path MTU.

-The protection engine specification will detail the state transition between PROTECTION PENDING and PROTECTED state (see {{state-diagram}}).
+ * detail the state transition between PROTECTION PENDING and PROTECTED state (see {{state-diagram}}).